For everyone wanting to know more about hidden non-vegan food and ingredients in your food

 Where can you find Carmine and Shellac?

-They can be found in chocolates, chewing gum, coffee beans, sweets, jelly beans, red-coloured pasta, juices, wine etc.
+You can find Carmine and Shellac in chocolates, chewing gum, coffee beans, sweets, jelly beans, red-coloured pasta, juices, wine etc.

 Shellac is also popular in cosmetics and nail polishes and it is used as a coating on drug tablets.